A-theProgrammer/Latent-3D-GGaussian-Diffusion/README.md

      ```bash
      python <filename>.py
      ```
-   - For the game-playing part, you might have a separate file (e.g., `rl_advesarialSearch.py`).
-   - For the 3D diffusion demo, the code is contained in the provided file.
+   - This will start the training for the VQ-VAE and the diffusion model, then sample a latent vector, decode it to a 3D point cloud, and render the output in an interactive Plotly window.

 ---